keerthik/keerthik.github.io/essays/white.md

 I'd almost bump into the cute girl coming around the corner.
 I'd let out a loud and cheery "Oh, my bad!" as I stop in my tracks.
 She'd meekly mumble an apologetic response, bow her head and sidestep to scurry past, talking rapidly in...was that Korean? into her phone.
 I'd continue to walk down the center of the sidewalk, towards my friendly local pretentious hipster-trash coffee shop.

 ## Notes
+- make a scene with bad service
 - use my voice when i play games
-- make a scene wiwth bad service
 - experimental career choices
 - capitalize on job market
 - traveling internationally
 - how im perceived in a bar/club